 Manufacturer Qualifications: Firm experienced in manufacturing equipment of the types and capacities indicated that have record of successful in-service performance with minimum 10 years documented experience.
 Prime system manufacturer and manufacturers of major system components required to qualify separately.

 Service Center: The System Supplier shall maintain a service organization with adequate spare parts stock within [75] miles of the installation.
-Any defects that render the system inoperative shall be repaired within 24 hours of the owner notifying the contractor.
+Any defects that render the system inoperative shall be repaired within 24 hours of USPS notifying the Contractor.

 System equipment shall be from a single manufacturer and shall be supported by a manufacturer authorized, established service organization that shall stock parts for the equipment supplied.